+You don’t want to feel deprived.
+You do want to enjoy yourself.
+But, you don’t want to feel terrible the next day.
 I totally get it and I agree.
-To ensure you make all of your choices mindfully, here’s how to prep for all of the holiday festivities.
+To ensure you make all of your choices mindfully, here’s how to prepare yourself for all of the holiday festivities.

 Before each holiday cocktail party, dinner or event decide how you want to approach the evening.
 Will you eat a healthy snack before so you’re not starving?
 Will you allow yourself to have 2 glasses of wine ?
 Will you fill your plate up with veggies and give yourself one little indulgent bite of something?
 When you go into these situations prepared, you will not only feel good, but you won’t find yourself regretting the fact that you overdid it at the dessert table.

-What a pre-party plan could look like:
+What a pre-holiday party plan could look like: